 Under N.J.S.A.
 39:4-50, a driver found with a blood alcohol content (BAC) of 0.08% or greater can be charged with DWI/DUI.
-The penalty depends on a variety of factors, including whether it is a first or repeat offense, past traffic convictions, how far the BAC exceeds the legal limit, and circumstances the led to that charge (e.g. accident vs. traffic stop).
+The penalty depends on a variety of factors, including whether it is a first or repeat offense, past traffic convictions, how far the BAC exceeds the legal limit, and circumstances that led to that charge (e.g., accident vs. traffic stop).

 Penalties and Fines

-- Jail time: A first conviction for DUI in NJ means potentially spending up to 30 days in jail.
+- Jail time: A first conviction for DUI in the state means potentially spending up to 30 days in jail.
 A second conviction within 10 years can mean up to 90 days in jail and a third can lead to up to 180 days in jail.

 - IDRC: In addition to jail time, a judge can order a driver to spend between 12 and 48 hours in an Intoxicated Driver Resource Center.